Dehydroepiandrosterone and Dehydroepiandrosterone Sulfate

 If your DHEA level is low, it may mean that your adrenal glands are not making enough

 hormones.
-This can be because of a damaged outer layer of an adrenal gland or a diseased
+This can be because of damage to the adrenal gland or a diseased pituitary

-pituitary gland.
-The pituitary gland makes a hormone that stimulates the adrenal glands
+gland.
+The pituitary gland makes a hormone that stimulates the adrenal glands to do

-to do their job.
-If the pituitary gland doesn't make enough of its hormone, then the
+their job.
+If the pituitary gland doesn't make enough of its hormone, then the adrenal

-adrenal glands won't produce enough of their hormone either.
-Your adrenal glands may
+glands won't produce enough of their hormone either.
+Your adrenal glands may stop

-stop working for a short time if you suddenly start or stop taking certain medicines,
+working for a short time if you suddenly start or stop taking certain medicines, like

 How is this test done?